-The inspection is completed and now it’s time for the hard work: Reviewing the resale certificate of the condo building.
 The resale certificate is part of a larger package of information that is produced by the property management company or the board of the condo association as part of your purchase into the community.
 Most buyers receive this package and are overwhelmed by the mountain of information that is being tossed at them with only five days to review and approve.
-We are going to break down the critical items that you as a condo Diva Dweller/buyer need to know to ensure you are buying into a community that is in tip top financial and physical shape.
+We are going to break down the critical items that you as a condo Diva Dweller/buyer need to know to ensure you are buying into a community that is in tip-top financial and physical shape.

 The resale cert is a summary of everything that is contained in the condo package.
 It indicates what your unit dues are going to run you monthly, any pending assessments/work coming up in the near future, etc. Read the entire resale cert.
 The critical items that we review are as follows:

 - Unpaid Dues in the Building: Given our current climate there are often unpaid dues in a condo building.
 It is the first sign of a foreclosure.
 These things happen but if it is happening at such a rate that the condo building is suffering economically than this should be a red flag to talk about with your Real Restate Diva.